-Due to its remote location, improvements to emergency services is a community priority.
-Most emergency services are dispatched from Fort McMurray or provided by neighbouring hamlets.
+Due to the community's remote location, improvements to emergency services are a priority.
+Most emergency services are dispatched from Fort McMurray or provided by the neighbouring hamlets.
 Stakeholders have strongly expressed the need for a local fire department.
 There is potential to work with the Chipewyan Prairie Déne First Nation to establish shared volunteer fire services.